Justin Beck

 Justin Beck is an American musician and businessman.
 He is the guitarist and musical writer for Long Island, New York band Glassjaw.
-Beck, with a high school and college buddy, Lee Tepper, also co-founded a band merchandise company called MerchDirect, which started in 1999 after Beck refused to give up the rights to his merchandising to a major label.
-In the 90s, he was a member of the straight edge hardcore band Sons of Abraham, together with Todd Weinstock.
+In 1999, Beck founded the merchandise company Merchdirect on the principle of artists owning the rights to merchandise.
+Beck successfully concluded the sale of Merchdirect and exited the company in 2023.
+In the 90s, he was a member of the Jewish straight edge hardcore band Sons of Abraham.

+Signature instruments

+In January 2024, Schecter Guitar Research announced the release of a signature Justin Beck guitar and bass.

 Personal life

 He and wife, Melissa Howard, an alumna of The Real World: New Orleans, are the parents of Shalom Mazie, who was born March 20, 2009, and two other daughters: Maja and Shira.

 Justin Beck is the only member of Glassjaw to remain straight edge.